 (Tyler, Perry, Frederiksen)

-She dropped to the hill in a ’70s still,
+She up to the hill in a ’70s thrill,

 A little meditation,